 What is Post Graduation?

-A postgraduate degree is “an advanced academic qualification that can be pursued after completing a bachelor's.”
-In India, this usually means a master’s-level program (often 2 years) or higher.
+A postgraduate degree is an advanced academic qualification that can be pursued after completing a bachelor's.
+In India, this typically refers to a master’s-level program (often lasting 2 years) or higher.

 The purpose of this academic model is to deepen knowledge or specialize in a field.
-It is equally valuable for students and working professionals looking to upskill, change career paths, or climb the leadership ladder.
+It is equally valuable for students and working professionals seeking to upskill, change career paths, or advance in leadership roles.
 Compared to graduation, postgraduate study involves more focused, higher‑level learning and often includes research or practical projects.

 Types of Postgraduate Degrees